CebolaLab/scRNA/README.md

 #Active assay: RNA (18159 features, 0 variable features)
 ```

 The output shows that there is `#18159 features across 1392 samples within 1 assay`, meaning 18,159 expressed genes and 1,392 cells.
+Next, the quality of the data will be explored and some initial filtering carried out:

 ```R
 # The [[ operator can add columns to object metadata.
 This is a great place to stash QC stats